decidables/decidables/sites/decidables/src/what.md

 Explorable explanations combine interactive elements with supporting text.
 The goal is to help the learner understand a concept through an active process of engagement.
-Victor :cite[-@victor_explorable_2011] explains this as "environment to think in" instead of just "information to be consumed".
+Victor :cite[-@victor_explorable_2011] explains this as an "environment to think in" instead of just "information to be consumed".

 The term "explorable explanation" was first used in a related context by Brusilovsky :cite[-@brusilovsky_explanatory_1994], but was popularized by Victor :cite[-@victor_explorable_2011], and has been championed by Case :cite[-@case_explorable_2022] with the wonderful [:tool[Explorable Explanations (https://explorabl.es/)]](https://explorabl.es/) website, which has links to examples, readings, tutorials, and tools :cite[@noauthor_explorable_2021].

 ## Cognitive psychology